-- Visual Design: By using professional-quality illustrations and photography, a clever color palate, and user-friendly layout, your users will spend more time on your site, improving your conversion rates.
+- Visual Design: By using professional-quality illustrations and photography, a clever color palate, and a user-friendly layout, your users will spend more time on your site, improving your conversion rates.

 - Value Proposition: A value proposition is a clear, direct statement of what your product will specifically do to help your users.
 Users find these statements reassuring and useful.

 - Call-To-Action Buttons: Be sure to have this button on your website.
 Make it clearly visible and clickable.
-It represents the culmination of the user’s experience, and the moment when a website visit becomes a sale.
+It represents the culmination of the user’s experience and the moment when a website visit becomes a sale.
 Again, keep it simple.